 Oral dopamine agonists (cabergoline and bromocriptine) are the mainstay of therapy for patients with micro- or macroprolactinomas.
 Dopamine agonists suppress PRL secretion and synthesis as well as lactotrope cell proliferation.
 In patients with microadenomas who have achieved normoprolactinemia and significant reduction of tumor mass, the dopamine agonist may be withdrawn after 2 years.
 These patients should be monitored carefully for evidence of prolactinoma recurrence.
 About 20% of patients (especially males) are resistant to dopaminergic treatment; these adenomas may exhibit decreased D2 dopamine receptor numbers or a postreceptor defect.
 D2 receptor gene mutations in the pituitary have not been reported.
 Cabergoline

 An ergoline derivative, cabergoline is a long-acting dopamine agonist with high D2 receptor affinity.
 The drug effectively suppresses PRL for >14 days after a single oral dose and induces prolactinoma shrinkage in most patients.
 Cabergoline (0.5–1.0 mg twice weekly) achieves normoprolactinemia and resumption of normal gonadal function in ~80% of patients with microadenomas; galactorrhea improves or resolves in 90% of patients.
 Cabergoline normalizes PRL and shrinks ~70% of macroprolactinomas.
 Mass effect symptoms, including headaches and visual disorders, usually improve dramatically within days after cabergoline initiation; improvement of sexual function requires several weeks of treatment but may occur before complete normalization of PRL levels.
-MRI should be repeated within 16 weeks after initial therapy of macroadenomas as shrinkage of invasive adenomas may be striking (Fig. 380-6).
 After initial control of PRL levels has been achieved, cabergoline should be reduced to the lowest effective maintenance dose.
 In ~5% of treated patients harboring a microadenoma, hyperprolactinemia may resolve and not recur when dopamine agonists are discontinued after long-term treatment.
 Cabergoline also may be effective in patients resistant to bromocriptine.
 Adverse effects and drug intolerance are encountered less commonly than with bromocriptine.
 Bromocriptine

 Side effects of dopamine agonists include constipation, nasal stuffiness, dry mouth, nightmares, insomnia, and vertigo; decreasing the dose usually alleviates these problems.
 Nausea, vomiting, and postural hypotension with faintness may occur in ~25% of patients after the initial dose.
 These symptoms may persist in some patients.
 In general, fewer side effects are reported with cabergoline.
 For the ~15% of patients who are intolerant of oral bromocriptine, cabergoline may be better tolerated.
 Intravaginal administration of bromocriptine is often efficacious in patients with intractable gastrointestinal side effects.
 Auditory hallucinations, delusions, and mood swings have been reported in up to 5% of patients and may be due to the dopamine agonist properties or to the lysergic acid derivative of the compounds.
 Rare reports of leukopenia, thrombocytopenia, pleural fibrosis, cardiac arrhythmias, and hepatitis have been described.
 Patients with Parkinson disease who receive at least 3 mg of cabergoline daily have been reported to be at risk for development of cardiac valve regurgitation.
 Studies analyzing >500 prolactinoma patients receiving recommended doses of cabergoline (up to 2 mg weekly) have shown no evidence for an increased incidence of valvular disorders.
 Nevertheless, because no controlled prospective studies in pituitary tumor patients are available, it is prudent to perform echocardiograms before initiating standard-dose cabergoline therapy.
 Surgery

-Rarely, surgical adenoma debulking may be indicated for dopamine resistance or intolerance as well as the presence of an invasive macroadenoma with compromised vision that fails to improve after drug treatment.
+Indications for surgical adenoma debulking include dopamine resistance or intolerance and the presence of an invasive macroadenoma with compromised vision that fails to improve after drug treatment.
 Initial PRL normalization is achieved in ~70% of microprolactinomas after surgical resection, but only 30% of macroadenomas can be resected successfully.
-Follow-up studies have shown that hyperprolactinemia recurs in up to 20% of patients within the first year after surgery; long-term recurrence rates may exceed 50% for macroadenomas.
+Follow-up studies have shown that hyperprolactinemia recurs in up to 20% of patients within the first year after surgery; long-term recurrence rates exceed 50% for macroadenomas.
 Radiotherapy for prolactinomas is reserved for patients with aggressive tumors that do not respond to maximally tolerated dopamine agonists and/or surgery.
 PREGNANCY

 The pituitary increases in size during pregnancy, reflecting the stimulatory effects of estrogen and perhaps other growth factors on pituitary vascularity and lactotrope cell hyperplasia.
 About 5% of microadenomas significantly increase in size, but 15–30% of macroadenomas grow during pregnancy.
 Bromocriptine has been used for >30 years to restore fertility in women with hyperprolactinemia, without evidence of teratogenic effects.
 Nonetheless, most authorities recommend strategies to minimize fetal exposure to the drug.
 For women taking bromocriptine who desire pregnancy, mechanical contraception should be used through three regular menstrual cycles to allow for conception timing.
 When pregnancy is confirmed, bromocriptine should be discontinued and PRL levels followed serially, especially if headaches or visual symptoms occur.
 For women harboring macroadenomas, regular visual field testing is recommended, and the drug should be reinstituted if tumor growth is apparent.
 Although pituitary MRI may be safe during pregnancy, this procedure should be reserved for symptomatic patients with severe headache and/or visual field defects.
 Surgical decompression may be indicated if vision is threatened.
 Although comprehensive data support the efficacy and relative safety of bromocriptine-facilitated fertility, patients should be advised of potential unknown deleterious effects and the risk of tumor growth during pregnancy.
 Because cabergoline is long-acting with a high D2-receptor affinity, it is not recommended for use in women when fertility is desired.